lucian1996/bromium-lucian/README.md

 All intelectual property belongs to TheBromo

-I honestly hope I'm breaking any copyright
+honestly not trying to break any copyright.

 reach me at lucian.io@Outlook.com